Our Services

-Accurate celiac disease diagnosis depends on detecting gluten-triggered antibodies and intestinal damage—markers that only appear when you're actively eating gluten.
-Cutting gluten before blood tests or biopsies can cause false negatives, delay diagnosis, and raise your risk of long-term complications.
+Accurate celiac disease diagnosis requires detecting gluten-triggered antibodies and intestinal damage—markers that only appear while you're actively eating gluten.
+Cutting gluten before blood tests or biopsies often causes false negatives, delays diagnosis, and increases your risk of long-term complications.

 Key points to know:

-Several factors influence test accuracy and timing, so review the full details below before changing your diet or scheduling testing.
+Because several factors affect test accuracy and timing, review the full details before changing your diet or scheduling testing.

-Not sure whether your symptoms point to celiac disease, gluten sensitivity, or something else entirely?
-Guessing can lead to costly delays or unnecessary dietary changes that compromise future testing.
-Take a free, instant, online symptom check to clarify what your body may be telling you and get personalized guidance on the right next steps—before you make any changes that could affect your diagnosis.
+Unsure whether your symptoms point to celiac disease, gluten sensitivity, or something else?
+Guessing can trigger costly delays or premature dietary changes that compromise future testing—and the right answer starts with understanding your symptoms clearly.
+Take a free, instant, online symptom check to clarify what your body may be telling you and get personalized guidance on next steps before making changes that could affect your diagnosis.

 Celiac disease is an autoimmune condition where eating gluten—a protein found in wheat, barley, and rye—triggers inflammation and damage in the small intestine.
 Getting an accurate celiac disease diagnosis typically involves blood tests and, in many cases, an intestinal biopsy.
 However, these tests rely on your immune system actively reacting to gluten.
 That's why doctors strongly advise you to continue eating gluten before and during testing.
 Skipping gluten can lead to false-negative results, delaying proper treatment and allowing intestinal damage to continue.